youngtuotuo/youngtuotuo.github.io/_posts/2024-02-28-how-difficult-it-is-to-focus-more-than-30-minutes-nowdays.md

 + Youtube
 + Twitter

-also, I have multiple tmux windows with these working directory (fol...LOL):
+Also, I have multiple tmux windows with these working directory (fol...LOL):

 + yolor
-+ yolov7
++ Aolov7
 + yolov9
 + tinygrad
 + A compiler writing journey
 + Writing an interpreter in Go

-moreover, a file explorer window consists of more than 20 arxiv papers in it.
+Moreover, a file explorer window consists of more than 20 arxiv papers in it.
 Among these, I'm in a discord voice channel with my friends.

 Look at this, lots stimulation are there that my brain can chase.